keyboard_arrow_up

 Impingement Plate

-A small perforated-plate or bar assembly in the shell-side nozzle that can also be attached directly to the bundle.
-This protects and prolongs tube life by breaking up and slowing down the shell side fluid, which slows the erosion of the tubing.
+A small perforated plate or bar assembly placed in the shell-side nozzle, also attached to the bundle.
+It helps protect and prolong tube life by disrupting and slowing down the shell-side fluid flow, preventing erosion of the tubes.

 In and Out End

-The side of heat exchangers that contains the tube side inlet and outlet connections in a multi-pass unit.
+The side of heat exchangers that contains the tube-side inlet and outlet connections, typically found in multi-pass units.

 Lantern Ring

-A metal or nylon ring on some packed joint heat exchangers that holds the packing rings in place.
+A metal or nylon ring used in some packed joint heat exchangers to hold the packing rings in place.

 Operating Pressure

-The pressure of heat exchangers during operation and while in use.
+The pressure at which heat exchangers operate during normal use.

 Packed End

-The end of heat exchangers, which contains the packed joint and the packing rings.
+The end of a heat exchanger that contains the packed joint and packing rings.

 Pass Lane

-A lane in a tube layout where there are no tubes and where the pass ribs mate.
+A space in a tube layout where no tubes are present, allowing the pass ribs to mate.

 Pass Rib

-A separator plate inside a bonnet or channel that merges with the pass lane surface, used to form multi-pass heat exchangers.
-By arranging the ribs, a designer can direct the flow of the tube side substance.
+A separator plate inside a bonnet or channel, used to form multi-pass heat exchangers by directing the flow of the tube-side substance.

 Protector Rod